top of page

 A Call to Action

-We see the Flexible Research Security Office framework as a necessary next step for modern research management.
+We see the Flexible Research Security Office framework as a critical next step for modern research management.

-The future of research security demands flexibility, and the ability to adapt to new technologies and standards…not fragmentation.
+The future of research security requires flexibility and adaptability to new technologies and standards.
+We need to move away from fragmentation.

-We invite our colleagues across higher education, research funding agencies, and innovation ecosystems to collaborate on building Research Security Offices that are resilient, and agile — for every discipline, every project, and every researcher.
+We invite our colleagues in higher education, research funding agencies, and innovation ecosystems to collaborate.
+Together, we can build Research Security Offices that are resilient, agile, and adaptable for every discipline, project, and researcher.

 Interested in learning more or collaborating?